SUN004

 Little detail exists of the yard, especially because it falls between the remit of published Ordnance Survey maps.
 It is known at least 33 ships were constructed by Adamson at Pallion, mainly for himself aside from one Danish figure and John Adamson (presumably his brother).
 Adamson also operated the Pallion Foundry in at least the 1860s, presumably the brass foundry seen on 1890s maps, as he advertises in local newspapers for skilled and active foundry travellers.
 For this reason, we can safely assume his yard was at this site, as well as the plain suggestion Adamson Street also sat adjacent.

 Vessels appear to have ceased being constructed by 1870.
-There was a fire at the site in 1868, however this is unlikely to have attributed to closure.
+There was a fire at the site in 1868; however, this is unlikely to have contributed to closure.
 It appears Adamson retained his portfolio of ships after ceasing construction, so he may have focused attention on his cargo fleet.
 He bought a vessel from Short Brothers Ltd in 1876, showing he was still active.

 William Adamson died at 40 Fawcett Street, his residence, in 1884 and is listed as a shipowner until his death.
 He was interred at Bishopwearmouth Cemetery.